|

 If it hasn’t been overcooked, it’s grease, which really resists water by

 itself.
-You can use a sponge, but
+You can use a sponge or a

 resign yourself to not getting it all if the surface you work with isn’t ideally

-smooth.
+slide smoothly over one another.
 You have to use soap to have

 half a chance here.
 Alas, the blood